NumesSanguis/Blender-ZMQ-add-on/README.md

 - Why not make your outside Blender software easy to deploy, independent of OS?
 Take a look at ZeroMQ with Docker: https://github.com/NumesSanguis/pyzmq-docker
 - When developing Blender Add-ons, reload all add-ons without restarting Blender by executing: `bpy.ops.script.reload()`

+# Acknowledgement
+- dr.sybren (bunch of small questions)
+- joules (multi-selection of previously selected objects)
+- Other people at blender.chat, blender.stackexchange.com and the documentation